3rd Start-up GiGse LaunchPad

 The prize for winning the GiGse LaunchPad is a small exhibition space at either EiG 2014 or GiGse 2015.

 Best of luck to all!
-We look forward to working with and helping achieve your dreams!
+We look forward to working with you and helping you achieve your dreams!